 - If your wood stove has a heat setting, try turning the heat controls up a few notches.
 Hotter fires will keep your glass cleaner.

 - Allow enough oxygen to vent into your wood stove.
-Many of the newer models are already built to help with air flow.
-Check the chimney/vent to make sure it’s clean and in a good position for air flow.
+Many of the newer models are already built to help with the airflow.
+Check the chimney/vent to make sure it’s clean and in a good position for airflow.

 - If you’re burning smaller fires, try adding some more wood to the woodstove.
 Smaller fires can’t always produce enough heat inside the wood stove for the soot to burn off the glass.